Frances Adeline Seward: Life

 Frances was deeply committed to the abolitionist movement.
 In the 1850s, the Seward family opened their Auburn home as a safehouse to fugitive slaves on the Underground Railroad.
 Seward's frequent travel and political work suggest that it was Frances who played the more active role in Auburn abolitionist activities.
 In the excitement following the rescue and safe transport of fugitive slave William "Jerry" Henry in Syracuse on October 1, 1851, Frances wrote to her husband, "two fugitives have gone to Canada—one of them our acquaintance John."

 Another time she wrote, "A man by the name of William Johnson will apply to you for assistance to purchase the freedom of his daughter.
 You will see that I have given him something by his book.
 I told him I thought you would give him more."
 In early 1859, the Sewards sold a small piece of land on the outskirts of Auburn to the well-known former slave and activist Harriet Tubman, with whom the Sewards were well-acquainted.

 Frances also played a crucial role in her husband's political and legal decisions.
 For example, during the 1846 Freeman trial in Auburn, New York, William H. Seward acted as the defense lawyer for William Freeman, an African American man charged with murdering four members of the Van Nest family.
 Before agreeing to represent Freeman in court, Frances and William were consistently harassed by Auburnites not to defend Freeman.
-Ultimately, it was because of Frances' appeal, and adamant belief that Freeman was in fact insane in order to commit such a crime without a clear motive, that her husband declared his intention to defend Freeman in court.
+Ultimately, it was because of Frances's appeal, and adamant belief that Freeman was in fact insane in order to commit such a crime without a clear motive, that her husband declared his intention to defend Freeman in court.